 The student will complete at least thirty (30) semester hours of graduate coursework credit including the applied project.
 At ASU, graduate courses are defined as courses numbered 500 or greater, but up to 6 credit hours of 400 level classes may be included with the approval of the research advisor, the Associate Director for Graduate Initiatives, and the Graduate College.
+At least 20 hours of this total will consist of formal coursework other than research or applied project.
 MNS students are expected to emphasize coursework in two or more areas of specialization.
-This coursework should be designed to serve the individual needs of the student, with due attention to breadth and depth of development.
+This coursework should be designed to serve the individual needs of the student, with appropriate attention to breadth and depth of intellectual development.
 Seminars with the same topic will only count once toward formal coursework requirements.
 A cumulative average GPA of 3.0 or better must be maintained at all times in graduate coursework approved by the Graduate Oversight Committee or the student's applied project advisor.
-The following courses are required of students seeking an MNS degree in SESE:
+The following courses are required of all students seeking an MNS degree in SESE:

-- GLG 591 Faculty Research Seminar (now SES 502 Exploring SESE Research) During the first semester in residence for fall admits, all graduate students are required to take this one-hour seminar that is devoted to a series of talks by ASU faculty on their current research.
-Students starting in the spring semester will take this course in the first fall semester of their program. - GLG 500 Colloquium (now SES 501 SESE Colloquium) All graduate students are required to take SESE colloquium for at least one semester. - SES 593 Applied Project During their course of study, MNS students must complete an original applied project.
+- SES 502 Exploring SESE Research During the first semester in residence for fall admits, all graduate students are required to take this one-hour seminar that is devoted to a series of talks by ASU faculty on their current research.
+Students starting in the spring semester will take this course in the first fall semester of their program. - SES 501 SESE Colloquium All graduate students are required to take SESE colloquium for at least one semester. - SES 592 Research MNS students might register for research hours during semesters in which they are actively engaged in research for their applied project.
+There is no credit requirement for research hours.
+Students should consult with their faculty advisor on how many credit hours of research, if any, should be taken in a given semester.
+Students will receive Y/N or pass/fail grades for research. - SES 593 Applied Project During their course of study, MNS students must complete exactly 6 credits of SES 593 that involve the preparation and completion of an applied project.
 The applied project requirements and expectations are defined by the student's faculty advisor.
 Students are required to receive a "B" or better in the applied project course in order to graduate.
-Upon completion of the applied project, students will present their results to their advisor.
+Upon completion of the applied project, students will present their results to their advisor and applied project supervisory committee members.